 There are 5 rides at the fair.
 Each ride accommodates 27 people.
 How many people can be on all the rides?

-When the number 27 is decomposed into 20 and 7, we find ourselves reducing the product \(5 \times \;27\) to the sum of two easily calculated partial products, that is, \(\left( {20 \times \;5} \right)\; + \;\left( {7 \times \;5} \right)\), for a total of 135 people.
+When the number 27 is decomposed into 20 and 7, we find ourselves distributing the product \(5 \times \;27\) to the sum of two easily calculated partial products, that is, \(\left( {20 \times \;5} \right)\; + \;\left( {7 \times \;5} \right)\), for a total of 135 people.

 The order in which students record their partial products in the table is not important.
-Once students have mastered the use of a place-value table to record the partial products associated with any multiplication, teachers can introduce the standard multiplication algorithm.
+Once students have mastered the use of a place value table to record the partial products associated with any multiplication, teachers can introduce the standard multiplication algorithm.
 It is important to emphasize the connection between the steps in the algorithm and the steps in the place-value table.
 Students will then understand that the standard algorithm for multiplication is just a quick way to reduce multiplication to a sum of partial products.

 Knowledge: The Array

-Open arrays show how a multiplication statement can be thought of as the area of a rectangle \(\left( {b\; \times \;h} \right)\).
+Open arrays show how a multiplication statement can be thought of as the area of a rectangle \(\left({b\; \times \;h}\right)\).
 An unknown product is decomposed into partial products (smaller rectangles) with “dimensions” that access known facts and friendly numbers.
 The partial products are then totalled.
 Standard algorithms for multiplication are based on the distributive property.

 For example: \(5\; \times \;78\)